anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 ## Not Reusing the Existing Media Type

-Section 4.3 of RFC 6838 strongly discourages the creation of new parameters on existing media types to enable new features.
+[@?RFC6838, section 4.3] strongly discourages the creation of new parameters on existing media types to enable new features.
 As RDAP has always had extensions, it could be argued that adding an "extensions" parameter to the existing "application/rdap+json" media type is not adding a new feature to RDAP.
 However, the opposite could be argued that adding